 The Indigenous Heritage Month DEI training session provides a fascinating and rarely experienced look at these important communities.

 In this event, attendees will trace how narratives about Indigenous and Native American communities served as justifications for politics, policies, and catastrophic actions.
-Plus, attendees will get an in-depth look at the reclamation of Indigenous words, such as the original Choctaw name for New Orleans “Bulbancha.”
-In addition, your team will be immersed in the culture, legends, and traditions of a few Indigenous communities and learn the critical impact these communities have had on the Americas.
+Plus, attendees will get an in-depth look at the Ocmulgee Mounds National Historic Park, which has more than 12,000 years of continuous habitation.

-The event will be hosted by two studio hosts and two live-streaming guides, including a leading Indigenous scholar who is an enrolled member of the Atakapa-Ishak Nation and an Indigenous scholar who is an enrolled member of the Cherokee Nation.
+The event will be hosted by two studio hosts and one live-streaming guide.
+Our event includes a leading Indigenous scholar who is an enrolled member of the Atakapa-Ishak Nation and an Indigenous scholar who is an enrolled member of the Cherokee Nation.

 This is NOT a lecture.
 Instead, this interactive experience shares the unique community, history, and contributions of Native communities.

 New dates just added for end of November!

 “My company has offered several virtual tours to our employees with Unexpected Virtual Tours and all of them have been so well done and received rave reviews!”Jessica H.